Navigation: Jump to content areas:

 17. The joy of the 1940 championship was undoubtedly tempered by a tragedy preceding it.
 Following tough road losses in the dog days of summer, backup catcher Willard Hershberger took his own life at the Copley Plaza Hotel in Boston on August 2.
 The hypochondriac Hershberger (nicknamed the "Little Slug") had lost 15 pounds during the stifling summer heat while playing regularly for Lombardi, who was in and out of the lineup (as he often was) with finger and ankle injuries.
 On July 31 in New York, Hershberger called for an 0-2 fastball from Bucky Walters to put away the Giants' light-hitting Harry Danning* with two outs in the bottom of the ninth inning.
 Walters shook him off once but Hershberger persisted.
 Danning stunned everyone by turning on the fastball for a walk-off home run.
 On August 2 in Boston, Hershberger went 0 for 5 in the second game of a doubleheader, leaving runners on base each time, and was visibly distraught.
 Manager Bill McKechnie talked with Hershberger for hours after the game.
 Hershberger revealed that his father had committed suicide and that he had considered the same.
 But by the time the two finished dinner, Hershberger was in much better spirits, or so his manager thought.
 Some time the next day in his hotel room, Hershberger took his own life.

 18. Following an off year and another feud with the front office over his salary, in early 1942 the Reds sold Lombardi to Boston (who were now the Braves again).
 Perhaps invigorated by the change of scenery, Lombardi enjoyed a renaissance year in Boston, winning his second batting title.
-Lombardi then finished his MLB career with five seasons with the New York Giants
+Lombardi then finished his MLB career with five seasons with the New York Giants.

 19. Despite his battles with management and the "snooze" play, Lombardi was incredibly popular with Cincinnati fans and writers.
 Lombardi supposedly never refused to sign an autograph after a youngster he had turned down told his friends not to bother asking Lombardi: "Don't pay any attention, he can't write."
 The writers named the Reds MVP award after him.

 20. Even after his MLB career finished, Lombardi kept playing.
-He returned to the PCL, reportedly hitting 578 foot HR in one contest for the Sacramento Salons.
+He returned to the PCL, reportedly hitting a 578 foot HR in one contest for the Sacramento Salons.
 He also starred for the famous "Nine Old Men" 1948 Oakland Oaks team, which Casey Stengel led to the league championship.

 21. Like many former greats, Lombardi did not take well to retirement.
 He ran a liquor store for some time in San Leandro, California.
 In 1953, he tried to kill himself.
 He was ironically on his way to a sanatorium (at his wife's urging), spending the night at a relative's.
 Lombardi slit his throat - as had Hershberger - from ear to ear with a razor.
 He begged not to be saved and fought with the hospital attendants who tried to help him.
 It's impossible to know if Hershberger's suicide loomed large in Lombardi's mind, but it likely contributed in some way to his depression.
 Hershberger had told a teammate in 1940 that "If Ernie had been catching, we wouldn't have lost those ball games."